 The Future Of Brand Flipping

-I’m starting to get a little obsessed with brand flipping.
+As a brand advocate enthusiast, I am starting to get a little obsessed with brand flipping.
 Everywhere I look I can see brand flipping opportunity.

 Starbucks is great at sharing their employee voice on social media but why not share customer experiences?
 I’m always stood behind someone in the coffee queue that asks for a “mocha choca single shot soya caramel latte” (or something similar) and I’m always curious how they came up with the combination in the first place.
 Tell me.
 It might inspire me to give it a try and upsell my next coffee.